JackXuRepo/quiry/docs/phase1/user_stories.md

 ## UI/UX

 _#9 - Priority MED - Difficulty LOW_
-As a guest to this software, Hakim does not understand how to navigate his way around the program.
+As a guest, Hakim does not understand how to navigate his way around the program.
 He relies on icons and symbols to get much of the meaning.
 He needs a written documentation on how to use this new technology.

 _#10 - Priority MED - Difficulty LOW_
 As a student who wants a simple to use UI, Jane is expecting to find something on a website that has clean and clear graphic design.